Conference Schedule

 “Testing the Practical Interpretation of “Criterion 6: Participation” in the Just Wage Framework”

-Edward F. Brunicardi III and Jun Wei Lee, Center for Social Concerns, University of Notre Dame
+Edward F. Brunicardi III and Jun Wei Lee, Institute for Social Concerns, University of Notre Dame

 “Peace on Earth, but Peace Online?
 Is it Possible?”